fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - Now you can access the localhost from inside and outside the server

 Note: _*To access localhost from outside the server(your VM ofcourse), you can use the public IP address of your VM.
 But we know that IIS uses to port 80, so in your NSG you must add the rule to allow incoming traffic at port 80*_

+## Types of VMs

+Each VM type belongs to a particular VM Family.
+Each Series gives us different features and capapbilities.

+Examples:

+- A-series for simple entry level economical VMs
+- F-series for compute optimized, for workloads like batch processing or analytics or gaming
+- G-Series for memory and storage optimized, for workloads like large SQL and NoSQL databases, ERP and SAP or Data warehousing